dgcoffman/PersonalSite/README.md

 This is a yeoman scaffolded angular app that contains a Jekyll blog.
-You can build this with grunt and deploy the dist folder to gh-pages and it will be a woring personal angular site with a blog hosted at /blog
+You can build this with grunt and deploy the dist folder to gh-pages and it will be a working personal angular site with a blog hosted at /blog